 As well as being rewarding it is a challenging and demanding profession to follow.
 These resources will help you consider the pros and cons.

 How competitive is it?

-- Applications to places ratio: Entry to medicine is extremely competitive with popular schools reporting 1,000 applications for 50 places.
-The ratio of places to applicants varies from institution to institution and from year to year.
-GEM are far more competitive than the other courses and some institutions are more popular.
+- Applications to places ratio: Entry to medicine is extremely competitive, the ratio of places to applicants varies from institution to institution and from year to year.
+GEM programmes are far more competitive than the other courses and some institutions are more popular.
 It therefore important to take this information into account in making your UCAS choices, especially if you are not a strong candidate.
 GEMSs have a far greater ratio of applicants to places than 5 year undergraduate programmes so many graduates include at least one undergraduate course in their UCAS choices.

 - Selection criteria: To be successful it is important to be knowledgeable about the different admissions policies of medical schools.
 Some put an emphasis on work experience while others on degree classification and/or UKCAT score.
 It is really worth your time studying each institution's admission criteria and applying to the institutions which will look on your individual situation most favourably.

 - Healthcare experience: Appropriate experience is important, although several universities will select applicants for interview only on their academic criteria most will use an applicant's experience in the selection process.
 In most cases any type of substantial work in a caring role can be considered.
 For more information, refer to the “How to get experience” section.